ChainAgnostic/CAIPs/CAIPs/caip-282.md

 window.postMessage("message", response);
 ```

-#### Signing

-This same channel `uuid` can then be used for a connected session using [CAIP-27][caip-27] which then would use the `sessionId` from the established connection to identify incoming payloads that need to be respond to, and also which `chainId` is being targetted.

 #### UUIDs

 The generation of UUIDs is crucial for this messaging interface to work seamlessly for the users.